shrideio/shoebox/src/registry/README.md

     - Browse to the administration console, then navigate to `Integrations & Extensibility -> API Keys`.

-    - Create an exclusive API key for _FeedConsumer_ and _PackagePublisher_ users.
+    - Create exclusive API keys for the _FeedConsumer_ and _PackagePublisher_ users.
 Click on **Create API Key** to open the _Create API Key_ dialog.
-Fill in _Impersonate user_ and _Description_ fields with the matching user name (the API user is not shown in the API Keys table, that is why adding a user description is important).
+Fill in the _Impersonate user_ and _Description_ fields with matching user names (the API user is not shown in the API Keys table, that is why seeting the _Description_ filed is important).
 Click on **Save API Key** to save changes and proceed.